balena-os/balena-supervisor/docs/debugging-supervisor.md

 #### 8.3 The Supervisor Database

-The Supervisor uses a SQLite database to store persistent state (so in the case of going offline, or a reboot, it knows exactly what state an app should be in, and which images, containers, volumes and networks to apply to it).
+The Supervisor uses a SQLite database to store persistent state, so in the case of going offline, or a reboot, it knows exactly what state an app should be in, and which images, containers, volumes and networks to apply to it.

-This database is located at `/mnt/data/resin-data/balena-supervisor/database.sqlite` and can be accessed inside the Supervisor, most easily by running Node.
+This database is located at `/mnt/data/resin-data/balena-supervisor/database.sqlite` and can be accessed inside the Supervisor container at `/data/database.sqlite` by running Node.
 Assuming you're logged into your device, run the following:

 ```shell
 root@debug-device:~# balena exec -ti balena_supervisor node